 Find a Conventional Loan at eLEND

-A conventional loan may be a fixed rate mortgage or an adjustable rate mortgage (ARM).
-A fixed rate mortgage offers a consistent monthly payment over the life of the loan, providing more security and enabling the homeowner to predict monthly expenses more easily.
+A fixed rate conventional mortgage offers a consistent monthly payment over the life of the loan, providing more security and enabling the homeowner to predict monthly expenses more easily.

 For help with a mortgage comparison between a conventional loan and other types of loans (and for current home mortgage rates), consult the knowledgeable professionals at eLEND.
 Our Mortgage Loan Originators work to simplify the mortgage process and help you determine which conventional loan is right for you.